RevanReborn2000/HackerRank-Programming-Exercises/README.md

 My Submissions to 30 Days of Code with HackerRank.
-These were general programming exercises conducted in Python to show basic competency across various areas within Computer Science, Including data sturctures and algorithms.
+These were general programming exercises conducted in Python to show basic competency across various areas within Computer Science, Including data structures and algorithms.